NourKhalil0/xworm-triage/README.md

 This is a full triage of one malware sample.
 This repo shows everything I did, in order, with screenshots and diagrams.
 For each step I write what I did, why I did it, and what it means.

-Everything ran inside a safe lab.
-The sample never touched the real internet or my real computer.

 ---

 ## Verdict